Valid uncertainty quantification about the model in a linear regression setting: IMs for regression

-\citet{molchanov2005} is an excellent technical reference on random sets.
-In Appendix~\ref{S:measure} below, we provide some general details about random sets, measurability of set-valued functions, and existence of a random set with distribution that satisfies \eqref{eq:natural}.

-\citet{imbasics} showed that admissibility of $\S$ is sufficient for validity of the corresponding IM; see, also, \citet{randset}.
-In general, there are many predictive random sets that give valid IMs.
-In that case, it is natural to look for a ``best'' one.
-These optimality considerations were first taken up in \citet{imbasics, imbasics.c}.
-Our main contributions here is the development of optimal IMs for simultaneous inference on multiple assertions (Section~\ref{S:optimal}) with an application to the important and challenging variable selection problem (Section~\ref{S:optimal.reg}).
+\citet{imbasics} showed that admissibility of $\S$ is sufficient for validity of the corresponding IM.
+The only downside is that there are many predictive random sets that give valid IMs.
+In that case, it is natural to look for a ``best'' one; see Definition~\ref{def:optimal}.